sathishramachandhiran/Word-count/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+Open visual studio code or jupyter lab.
 ### Step 2:
+Create file with .py extension.
 ### Step 3:
+Also create .txt file and input sentences.
 ### Step 4:
+Write the code.
 ### Step 5:
+Run the program.
 ### Step 6:
+Print the values and end the program.
 ## PROGRAM:
 ```
 ## PROGRAM TO COUNT THE NUMBER OF WORDS